 Due to metaldehyde’s specific mode of action, beneficial organisms (earthworms or predatory insects) are not directly affected by baiting with metaldehyde even when these organisms feed on the bait.
 However, when applying an insecticide such as carbaryl to control certain insect pests like cutworms, armyworms, or wireworms, many beetle predators that feed on slugs, along with earthworms and harvestmen (daddy long-legs), may be killed as well.
 Be aware, too, that metaldehyde baits are a leading cause of accidental poisoning and deaths of dogs in the PNW.

 Fall baiting usually is recommended for non-irrigated crops.
 Apply bait after the first rain showers of the season, when slugs become surface active after a summer of hiding deep in the soil to avoid high temperatures and dry conditions.
-Bait applied immediately after the first fall rains can kill a large population of the field slugs before they lay eggs.
+Bait applied immediately after the first fall rains can kill large populations of field slugs before they lay eggs.
 However, spring applications are also necessary in most fields with minimum or no-tillage practices.
-Of the eggs that are laid in the fall, some will hatch in 2 to 4 weeks; the rest will hatch the following winter or early spring.
-These small slugs often do not accept bait as readily as larger slugs.
+Of the eggs that are laid in the fall, some will hatch in 2 to 4 weeks; the rest will hatch during winter or early spring.
+These newly hatched slugs often do not accept bait as readily as larger slugs.

 Control is seldom, if ever, complete.
 Around the home garden, removing debris, leaf litter, and other excess vegetation helps to remove slug habitat and reduce slug numbers.

 Slug populations can be reduced by tillage.
-Typically, when the amount of minimal/zero tillage is increased, so are slug levels.
-Plows, discs, and rototillers crush and bury slugs, disrupt their pathways, dry soil, and remove volunteer-plant food for slugs.
+Typically, slug numbers increase when the amount of minimal/zero tillage is increased.
+Plows, discs, and rototillers crush and bury slugs, disrupt their pathways, expose their eggs to desiccating conditions, dry soil, and remove volunteer-plant food for slugs.
 Control is proportional to tillage frequency, depth, and efficiency.
 Plowing followed by disking can be sufficiently effective, so that no further control is needed.
 A fine seedbed will protect seeds and help prevent slugs accessing seedlings before emergence.
-Take steps to ensure that a crop has the best chance to get up quickly.
+Take steps to ensure that a crop has the best chance to emerge from the ground quickly.

 Many birds, such as starlings, blackbirds, and killdeer, feed on slugs throughout the fall and winter months.
-Predatory ground beetles feed on slugs.
+Some predatory ground beetles and rove beetles feed on slugs.
 Naturally occurring fungal and bacterial pathogens, parasitic nematodes, and marsh fly larvae are potential biological control agents of slugs but are not commercially available for use in the United States at this time.

-Slug-pathogenic (malacopathogenic) nematodes, a group of soil-dwelling roundworms, are a novel method and approach that has been used in Europe to kill slugs with some success.
-One of the most widely established, commercially-available slug biocontrol agents in Europe is the nematode Phasmarhabditis hermaphrodita.
-This nematode has been shown to be associated symbiotically with a bacterium that uses an endotoxin that kills slugs.
-The nematode locates slugs in the soil and enters the slug’s mantle cavity.
+Some nematodes are lethal to slugs and snails, and one species, Phasmarhabditis hermaphrodita, has been used successfully in Europe as a commercially available biological control agent (Nemaslug®).
+This nematode is associated symbiotically with a bacterium that uses an endotoxin that kills a wide range of pest slugs and snail.
 After the slug dies, the nematodes multiply over the decaying slug body and then migrate back into the soil to infect more slugs if conditions are favorable.
-Parasitic nematodes were recently found in California, but are currently restricted in this country due to biosecurity reasons, so are unavailable for purchase.
-Research focusing on discovering and testing pathogenic nematodes in PNW fields will likely prove to be valuable for developing biological control agents for slugs.
+Phasmarhabditis hermaphrodita was recently found in Oregon and California, but Nemaslug® is not available in this country due to biosecurity reasons.
+Research focusing on discovering and testing pathogenic nematodes in the PNW will likely prove to be valuable for developing biological control agents for slugs and snails.